25 Apr Somewhere Over ROYGBIV: An Exploration of the Meaning Behind Color, Yesterday and Today9 min read

 FROM THE EARTH

 In so doing, I was re-introduced to a world before the color wheel.
-Before synthetic colorants or the combination of red green and blue on a computer screen could make virtually any color.
+Before synthetic colorants or the combination of red, green and blue on a computer screen could make virtually any color.
 In these ancient cultures, if you wanted a color, you had to find it in nature and literally crush it into powder, or extract it from plants or insects.
 You had to find unique pigments that wouldn’t change colors if used on certain stones.
 Then you had to mix it with a binder, usually animal glue or a wax, then you had to bleach it in the sun or sometimes the color was washed to look brighter.
 I don’t even know how you wash a color, for crying out loud.
 I’ve washed a pen in my laundry before, but somehow that feels unrelated…

 Cochineal Beetle’s blood was used for painting by the Incas

 Did you ever want a color that badly?
 I don’t think I have.
-I think I would’ve pulled some Picasso BS (not saying his was BS, but mine would be) and pretended like my ancient wall paintings needed to be solely in black to allow the meaning in my forms to be fully expressed.
+I think I would’ve pulled some Picasso BS (not saying his was BS, but mine would’ve been) and pretended like my ancient wall paintings needed to be solely in black to allow the meaning in my forms to be fully expressed.
 The things these artists had to do before they could even START a painting or textile astounds me.

 But color was much more than just aesthetically pleasing to the ancients.
 Each culture had specific meaning attached to each color they used.
 Color choice was significant and told a greater story.